koushikr/koushikr/README.md

 I'm an open source programmer and a polyglot working on building a variety of tools.

-However my main programming languages are
+My main programming languages are

 - Java
 - C